Googulator/TeslaCrack/README.md

 To use:

-1. Collect an encrypted file from the attacked machine, and rename it to "sample.vvv" Choose a file with a known initial magic number - unfactor.py is pre-configured for working with PDF files; change the magic number in unfactor.py from '%PDF' to the correct value if you are not using a PDF (e.g. 'PK' for .zip, ODF or .docx/OOXML files; '\xff\xd8' for JPEGs; or '\xd0\xcf\x11\xe0' for MS Office .doc files).
+1. Collect an encrypted file from the attacked machine.
+   Choose a file with a known initial magic number - unfactor.py is pre-configured for working with PDF files; change the magic number in unfactor.py from '%PDF' to the correct value if you are not using a PDF (e.g. 'PK' for .zip, ODF or .docx/OOXML files; '\xff\xd8' for JPEGs; or '\xd0\xcf\x11\xe0' for MS Office .doc files).
-2. Put sample.vvv into the same folder as unfactor.py and teslacrack.py (the working folder)
+2. Put the collected file into the same folder as unfactor.py and teslacrack.py (the working folder)
+3. If the extension of your encrypted files is not '.vvv', edit teslacrack.py to match.
-3. Run "python teslacrack.py ." in the working folder.
+4. Run "python teslacrack.py ." in the working folder.
 It will print out a hex number.
-   This hex number is your session public key.
+   This hex number is your AES public key.
-4. Factor the number printed by teslacrack.py
+5. Factor the number printed by teslacrack.py
    * E.g. using msieve: run "msieve -v -e 0x&lt;public key from teslacrack.py&gt;"
      The -e switch is needed to do a "deep" elliptic curve search, which speeds up msieve for numbers with many factors (by default, msieve is optimized for semiprimes such as RSA moduli)